lepture/july/docs/install.rst

 information.

 Tornado is a web server, and July is built on it.
-July provides an better way to organize your tornado project.
+July provides a better way to organize your tornado project.

 .. _Tornado: http://tornadoweb.org
 .. _SQLAlchemy: http://www.sqlalchemy.org